yunbum-kook/ybkook.github.io/_pages/courseworks.md

 ## The Probabilistic Method (MAS583)
 * __Note__
-	* Textbook: The Probabilistic Method (Noga Alon, Joel H. Spencer)
+	* Textbook: The Probabilistic Method, 4th edition (Noga Alon and Joel H. Spencer)
-	* The homework files below are my solutions, parts of ideas for which are obtained from friends and papers on the Internet, for exercises in the textbook.
+	* The homework files below are my solutions for exercises in the textbook "The Probabilistic Method (4th edition, Alon and Spencer)".
+Parts of ideas come from friends and papers on the Internet.
 Feel free to correct me.
 	* These solution files will have been updated through this semester.
 * __Solutions__
 	* [Chapter 1](https://www.dropbox.com/s/4laj67ab3lt89vb/Probabilistic%20Method%20Homework%201%2C%20Yunbum%20Kook.pdf?dl=0)